Another Bootstrap Book ONLY from New Terra Farm...

 So you probably remember the premise of Y2K; the world is going to end because algorithms that run computers all over the world won't be able to handle date functions shortly after the clock strikes midnight on December 31, 1999.

-I was hired by a number of federal departments to create business continuity plans to keep government operations running if the compost actually hit the fan.
+Since I was a computer guy and a business process guy, I got hired by a number of federal departments to create business continuity plans to keep government operations running if the compost actually hit the fan.

-A funny side note: I reviewed a set of plans developed by a facilities manager for one of these departments.
+On day one, a funny thing happened.
+I was reviewing a set of plans developed by a manager for one of these departments.

 And then I started learning how to feed myself and my family if worst came to worst.